chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - A downstream object overrides an inherited property if it has a property with the same name.
   - (Overriding is similar to shadowing, but it doesn't completely hide the overridden properties).

-- Method overriding can be prevented in class syntax by calling `Super`
+- Method overriding can be prevented in class syntax by calling `Super` .

 #### Property syntax : defining properties

 - Syntax errors when trying to define properties in an object.

-  - `this` is an execution context that that refers to the calling method or function.
+  - `this` is a keyword that refers to an object that is the current **execution context** of a function or method that is running.

   ```js
   // All of these cause syntax error when trying to define the properties in the object.